herocrab/StrideFogOfWarPlus/README.md

  [Video can be found here](https://www.youtube.com/watch?v=HPWxhYZBDSQ)

-**NOTE: This could be further enhanced without the use of vector distance checking by passing a map-only render texture through to a sprite batch draw or the back buffer and using pixels from the fog texture to draw pixels from the map-only texture (darkened or grayscale) for unrevealed terrain; however I had issues separating shadows into their own pipeline in the current state and this is workable.
+**NOTE: This could be further enhanced without the use of vector distance checking by passing a map-only render texture through to a sprite batch draw or the back buffer and using pixels from the fog render texture to draw pixels from the map-only texture (darkened or grayscale) for unrevealed terrain; however I had issues separating shadows into their own pipeline in the current state and this is workable.

 Update runs at ~2.75-2.9ms on my system.